Smoking in Ireland

 Smoking in Ireland is banned fully in the general workplace, enclosed public places, restaurants, bars, education facilities, healthcare facilities and public transport.
 However, it is permitted in designated hotel rooms and there is no ban in residential care, prisons and in outdoor areas.
-Public opinion is in favour of the bans on smoking imposed in Ireland.
+Public opinion is in favour of the bans on smoking which are in place in Ireland.

+As of the 2022 census, over 60% of the population reported they had never smoked (3,113,712), 19% had given up smoking (974,145), less than 10% smoked daily (449,703), with 4% of the population (226,484) smoking "occasionally".

 Regulations

-Currently, Irish law prohibits smoking fully in the general workplace, enclosed public places, restaurants, bars, education facilities, healthcare facilities and public transport.
+Irish law prohibits smoking fully in the general workplace, enclosed public places, restaurants, bars, education facilities, healthcare facilities and public transport.
 Smoking rooms are permitted in hotels.

 As of July 2009, it is prohibited to advertise cigarettes and sell 10-packs of cigarettes in retail outlets.
 Additionally, as of February 2013, any tobacco product placed on the market must have graphic warnings.
-There is also legislation which introduced plain tobacco packaging and made Ireland the sixth country to do so.
+Legislation was also introduced to require plain tobacco packaging.
+This legislation came into force in 2017, making Ireland the fourth country in the world to mandate the removal of all logos and other forms of branding from packaging, requiring that they be sold in a plain, neutral colour.